EnmanuelFerrer/to-do-list/README.md

 ### Deleting To-Dos

-There are two ways to delete To-Dos, like consulting
+There are two ways to delete To-Dos, like consulting.

-1. **Delete all the to-Dos:** To delete all the to-Dos, you have to select the **DELETE method** and send the request.
+1. Delete all the to-Dos
 2. Delete one To-Do by ID:

+#### Delete all the to-Dos

+To delete all the to-Dos, you have to select the **DELETE** method and send the request.

+#### Delete one To-Do by ID

 To delete one To-Do by the ID you have to **paste** the To-Do ID after the application's direction and hit **Send**.